About Me

-Stories of my life...The Old Man and the Sea & The Dead
+Stories of my life...The Old Man and the Sea

 There are stories that I return to again and again.
 These core stories satisfy me in ways that aren't always easy to explain, but I'll give it a shot.
-I read Hemingway's, The Old Man and the Sea for the first time in grade school, or high school.
+I read Hemingway's, The Old Man and the Sea, for the first time in grade school, or high school.
 It was a simple story, easily devoured, and I gave it not a single thought, once done.
 I started tutoring during graduate school.
 No matter what I've done since then, I've continued to tutor part-time, and sometimes full-time.
 I love it.
 I was living in south Florida and many of my students were immigrants, wanting to improve their English language skills.
 I encouraged them to read the very best that was available to them.
 We'd meet at the local library, where they could get library cards.
 That's when I rediscovered Hemingway.
-His language is simple; the stories straightforward -- I thought he would be a perfect start for my students, and I was right.
+His language is simple; the stories straightforward -- I thought he would be a perfect start for my students.

 The Old Man and the Sea became a staple in my tutoring kit.
 And then -- to play on Marilyn Hacker's poem, Nearly a Valediction -- he happened to me.
 Hemingway's work opened up in ways that I had never expected.
 Nothing like a little life experience to add depth to a work.
-I was reading this story multiple times with adults, people living the immigrant story in its current form.
+I was reading this story multiple times a month with adults, people living the immigrant story in its current form.
 As part of the exercise, I would have the student paraphrase their understanding of the story.
 I found that I gained as much from their reading of Hemingway as I had from my own.
 Every one of them had empathy for the old man; they understood that he was trying for something, and failing, but the failure didn't keep him down.
 And then they saw that the story wasn't really about an old guy on a failed fishing expedition...something else was going on there.

 Bill Cunningham New York